AVEVA/CONNECT-data-services-developer-docs/content/overview/who-uses-adh.md

 uid: WhoUsesADH
 ---

-# Applications of AVEVA Data Hub
+# Platform uses

 AVEVA Data Hub extends the data infrastructure seamlessly by integrating existing AVEVA products and third-party vendors from edge to cloud.
-This allows data to be shared across the entire infrastructure, reaching new people such as developers creating custom applications, data scientists engaged in data modeling, operations staff who monitor real-time performance, and data analysts using visualized data.
+This extensibility allows data to be shared across the entire infrastructure, reaching new people such as developers creating custom applications, data scientists engaged in data modeling, operations staff who monitor real-time performance, and data analysts using visualized data.

-Extending the collection and accessibility of operational data allows new analysis and decision-making processes to benefit the company.
+Extending the collection and accessibility of operational data allows new analysis and decision-making processes to benefit your company.
 Some of the possible uses of this data include:

 - [Remote operations monitoring](#remote-monitoring)